Siddarth-Raghuvanshi/HSC_Generation_Pipeline/README.md

 0. Save an Excel output from JMP
 1. Click the ```File Name``` button and choose the excel output file
 2. Select the type of plate you will be using
-3. Select the number of Edgewell you would like
+3. Select the number of Edge wells you would like
 4. Add the volume you would want per well in the plate.
+5. Add the Dead Volume (Traditionally 16 ul)
 5. Follow instructions in the protocol file to setup experiment.